serenity-is/docs/fluent_sql/criteria_objects.md

 Field1 > 5 AND Field2 > 7 OR Field2 < 3
 ```

+> Information here applies to Serenity versions before 1.9.8.
+After this version Serenity puts paranthesis around all binary AND/OR criteria even if you don't use paranthesis.

 What happened to our paranthesis?
 Let's try putting more paranthesis.

 ```